-In a brief but distinctly unique visit not far from Poipu Beach, you’ll be transplanted to Japanese and Hawaiian culture as you visit 88 Shingon shrines along a steep hillside path contained on a beautiful 32 acre property.
-It all takes place at the Lawai International Center and is a perfect adjunct to your Hawaii vacation.
+In a brief but distinctly unique experience of Kauai events not far from Poipu Beach, you’ll be transplanted to Japanese and Hawaiian culture as you visit 88 Shingon shrines along a steep hillside path contained on a beautiful 32-acre property.
+It all takes place at the Lawai International Center and is a perfect adjunct to your Hawaii vacation. — Beat of Hawaii.

-The tour takes place in silence.
-You’ll be greeted like a friend by the team of volunteers and offered tea and snacks after a short presentation.
+The walk to the shrines takes place in silence.
+You’ll be greeted like a friend by the team of volunteers and offered snacks after a short presentation.
 Then you’ll enjoy a quiet journey with walking sticks provided.
-The tour is free but donations towards future preservation are gratefully accepted.
+The visit is without charge but donations towards future preservation are gratefully accepted.